King Departs On European Tour To Rally International Support To Stop War On Gaza

-Amman, Oct 14 (Petra) -- His Majesty King Abdullah on Saturday departed on a European tour that includes the UK, Italy, Germany, and France to rally international support to stop the war on Gaza.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Saturday departed on a European tour that includes the UK, Italy, Germany and France to rally international support to stop the war on Gaza.

-King Abdullah's meetings will cover the dangerous and deteriorating situation in Gaza, and the need to facilitate the provision of humanitarian aid to the Palestinians.
+King Abdullah's meetings will cover the dangerous and deteriorating situation in Gaza, and the need to facilitate the provision of humanitarian aid to the Palestinians, according to a Royal Court statement.

 In London, His Majesty is scheduled to meet with UK Prime Minister Rishi Sunak, while in Rome, the King is slated to meet with Italy Prime Minister Giorgia Meloni.